First Option Period definition

 First Option Period as defined in Section 2.7.2.
 “First Sale Notice” as defined in Section 2.7.2.
 “HSR Act” as defined in Section 6.6.
 “Inbound Technology” as defined in Section 3.9.5.
 “Inbound Technology Agreements” as defined in Section 3.9.5.
 “Indemnitee” as defined in Section 9.4.
 “Indemnitor” as defined in Section 9.4.
 “Inventory” as defined in Section 2.1.7.
 “Minimum Claim Amount” as defined in Section 9.2.
 “Negotiation Period” as defined in Section 6.14.
 “Offset Amount” as defined in Section 2.7.1.
 “Offset Dispute” as defined in Section 2.7.1.
 “Organizational Documents” as defined in Section 3.1.
 “Outbound Technology Agreements” as defined in Section 3.9.6.
 “Payment Due Date” as defined in Section 2.7.1.
 “Post-Closing Consideration” as defined in Section 2.7.1.
 “Prepaid Expenses” as defined in Section 2.1.8.
 “Purchased Assets” as defined in Section 2.1.
 “Purchase Price Allocation Schedule” as defined in Section 2.6.
 “Permits” as defined in Section 2.1.5.
 “Restrictive Covenants” as defined in Section 6.10.2.
 “Retained Claims” as defined in Section 2.4.4.
 “Second Milestone Date” as defined in Section 2.7.2.
 “Second Option Period” as defined in Section 2.7.2.
 “Second Sale Notice” as defined in Section 2.7.2.
 “Seller” as defined in the preamble to this Agreement.
 “Seller Fundamental Representations” as defined in Section 9.1.
 “Seller Indemnified Parties” as defined in Section 9.3.
 “Seller Inventory Trademarks” as defined in Section 6.13.
 “Soothe® Terms” as defined in Section 6.14.
 “Third Party Negotiation Period” as defined in Section 6.14.
 “Third Party Sale” as defined in Section 6.14.
 “Trademarks” as defined in Section 3.10.2.
 “Transfer Taxes” as defined in Section 6.5.

-First Option Period has the meaning set forth in Section 4.1;
+First Option Period defined in Section 2.3.

 First Option Period has the meaning provided in the Governance Agreement.